Anosmia_header4b.png

 Those who can’t feel those sensations may report this as a loss of ‘taste’, but it may actually be viral damage to the trigeminal nerve’s ability to receive and send signals, much like what’s happening to the olfactory neurons—erasing your ability to perceive the bracing burn of a shot of spirits.

-That nerve creates sensations like the tingles from mustard, the cooling effect of mint, some of the fiery feeling from spicy chilis.
+That nerve creates sensations like the tingles from mustard, the cooling effect of mint, and some of the fiery feeling from spicy chilis.
 It’s separate from the input coming into the brain from the olfactory sensory neurons at the top of your nose, but the trigeminal nerve, the olfactory neurons and the taste buds are all separate systems that come together to create what we generally refer to as ‘flavour’.11

 How long does it take to recover our senses?

 Losing any of this input can be very distressing.
 We don’t notice it consciously, but our sense of smell is constantly providing us with input about our surroundings.
-It’s a fundamental part of how we connect to our homes, our partners, our children.
-It’s how we tell if food has gone off or is safe to eat, or how we know if something is burning in another room.
-Those who experience long-term anosmia report depression, anxiety, and a sense of dissociation from the individuals around them—it’s as if everything is muted and they can’t experience their lives as fully.
+It’s a fundamental part of how we connect to our homes, our partners, and our children.
+It’s how we tell if food has gone off or is safe to eat or how we know if something is burning in another room.
+Those who experience long-term anosmia report depression, anxiety, and a sense of dissociation from the individuals around them—it’s as if everything is muted, and they can’t experience their lives as fully.
 12

 Chrissi Kelly, Founder of AbScent.org